Image: Microgen / stock.adobe.com

 - UnitedHealthcare: New for 2022, so no applicable rate change

-The Alabama Department of Insurance has published a summary of the proposed rate changes for each specific plan that the insurers offer.
+The Alabama Department of Insurance published a summary of the proposed rate changes for each specific plan that the insurers offer; the approved rates were essentially identical to the rates that the insurers had proposed.

 Average rate changes are calculated before premium subsidies are applied, and 95% of Alabama exchange enrollees receive premium subsidies.
 Subsidies are larger and more widely available for 2021 and 2022, thanks to the American Rescue Plan.